Icy 2.4ºC chills UAE: Lowest temperature recorded this winter

 This winter, residents experienced yet another cold snap after the National Centre of Meteorology warned of unstable weather in the country.

-While it is fairly common for people to layer up for warmth during a cold spell, cars in Al Ain were seen protected with mattresses, blankets and carpets.
+In Al Ain, today morning, aside from people layering up for warmth, cars too were seen covered with mattresses, blankets and carpets.
 However, unlike what initially meets the eye, this was actually done by vehicle-owners to protect their cars from damage in case of a hailstorm.

 Watch the video of the cars below: